slatedocs/slate/source/includes/administration/_billing_settings.md

 Optional | &nbsp;
 ---------- | -----------
 `organization.id`<br/>*UUID* | The organization id that the billing settings are linked to.
 If the `organizationId` is omitted, the authenticated user's organization will be used.
+`defaultPricingPackage.id`<br/>*UUID* | The id of the default pricing package, if there is none specified then usage from non-billable organizations will not be derived a cost.
 `customerInformation`<br/>*Array[string]* | The list of client custom fields to display in the invoice.
 `address`<br/>*Array[string]* | The address to display in the invoice.
 Each address field will be a row in the address block.
 `termsAndConditions`<br/>*string* | The terms and conditions to display in the invoice.